 About Midwifery at Leicester

 The provision of midwifery education at the University of Leicester commenced in 2017 with the appointment of the Foundation Professor of Midwifery- Professor Jayne E Marshall who has led the development of a unique 4 year Undergraduate Master in Science (MSci) Midwifery with Leadership Programme.
 This has been undertaken in partnership with the University Hospitals of Leicester NHS Trust and Leicestershire Partnership NHS Trust.
 This innovative degree draws on the expertise of our School of Business and places leadership at the heart of the curriculum.

 Since 2017, the faculty of midwifery has been steadily growing and in September 2018, we welcomed our first student midwives to the University of Leicester.
-In January 2019, the School of Allied Health Professions was formally launched.
+In January 2019, the School of Healthcare was formally launched.

 This unique midwifery course is jointly facilitated by the University of Leicester, University Hospitals of Leicester NHS Trust and Leicestershire Partnership NHS Trust.
 The idea, to develop a midwifery programme with leadership originated from our NHS colleagues, who believed midwives educated to masters level and with knowledge and experience of leadership, theory and practice would be a valuable asset to the local NHS workforce.